How to Increase Your Golf Swing Speed with Core Training

 I’ve never heard anyone say their swing speed is too fast, they may swing too hard, but there is never enough swing speed.

 Well, advances in golf equipment improve almost every year, and most people spend hundreds of dollars to purchase a couple of more yards.

-But these hardware advances have nearly reached the end of legal improvements and each year increases are diminishing.
+But these hardware advances have nearly reached the end of legal improvements, and each year increases are diminishing.

 With equipment advances diminishing, golfers will need to optimize their kinematic swing sequence and improve their mobility, muscle stability, and increase strength to hit the golf farther.

-These physical advancements will also lead to better swing mechanics and the often overlooked benefit of improving long-term health of the golfer.
+These physical advancements will also lead to better swing mechanics and the often overlooked benefit of improving the long-term health of the golfer.